 Our one-day course on Thinking Moves A – Z, shows teachers how to build student skills in this meta-cognitive framework.

-Our P4C Skills Builder is a resource to help teachers and students build skills over their first year of philosophical inquiry.
-The focus is on skills, allowing teachers the flexibility to choose their own content themes. will be available from September 2019.
+Our P4C Skills Builder is a resource to help teachers and students build skills over their first year of practice.
+The skills-focus allows teachers the flexibility to choose their own content themes.
 The Skills Builder consists of:

 - 5 skills modules for P4C leaders or trainers to use with teachers